Attock District: Etymology

+The name 'Attock' is the romanised form of the Punjabi word aṭak, which means blockade, barrier or obstruction.
 The district was formed as Campbellpur District after Commander-in-Chief of British forces Sir Colin Campbell.
 Later, in 1978, district name was changed to Attock after the major and historical city of Attock to reflect the older, historical name of the region.
-The word "Attock" in itself is derived from the word "Atak" in local languages which means blockade, barrier or obstruction.

-One interpretation of the name attributes it to Mughal Emperor Akbar who encountered difficulties crossing the river therefore the city was named Attock by him however this claim is not supported by many as several literary writings use the word Attock and its Sanskrit origin "Hataka" or "Ataka" much earlier than the inception of Mughal Empire.
-The more acceptable opinion is that due to the geography and military significance of the region, many travelers would be halted here and therefore the region would be an obstacle for the travellers and thus Attock was its name.

 History

 Pre-historic period

 The region that is now the Attock District has been historically part of Soanian Culture.
 Nearby archeological excavations near the Soan Valley in southern Attock and northern Chakwal point to prehistoric human activity.
 The stone tools and early human remains found from these sites show human activity of at least 500,000 years ago.'
-Several petroglyphs have also been uncovered near the Ghazi-Gariala hydropower project which were a major hurdle in development of the project as it posed enivronmental threat to an ancient and culturally significant site.
+Several petroglyphs have also been uncovered near the Ghazi-Gariala hydropower project which were a major hurdle in development of the project as it posed environmental threat to an ancient and culturally significant site.